Brew with fresh boiling water and infuse for 3 to 5 minutes

 Contains Allergen: Nuts - almonds.

-One 2015 meta-analysis has suggested that drinking a cup of tea a day (no matter the type) reduces the risks of developing cancer by 2%.
-According to the study, those who drank the most tea had up to a 21% lower risk of cancer compared with those who drank none.
-However, until more is known, The Kent and Sussex Tea and Coffee Company strictly do not endorse the consumption of Almond Tea, or any tea, for the reduced risks of developing cancer.
-Instead, we support ongoing research.
+According to a 2015 meta-analysis, drinking a cup of Tea a day (no matter the type) reduces the risk of developing cancer by 2%.
+The research also found that those who drank the most Tea had up to a 21% lower risk compared to those who drank none.